inno-se/the-guide/README.md

 ## GitHub Organization

-The GitHub Organization [inno-swp-2025](https://github.com/inno-swp-2025) was created to:
+The GitHub Organization [inno-swp-2025](https://github.com/inno-swp-2025) was created to use organization-specific features.

-- group multiple related repos under a single organization name.
-- use organization-specific features.

 ## Issues